ziemowit-s/bogacz-2016/README.md

 * N (NO-GO population) - all lower curves

 ## train_au_with_deterministic_reward.py
-Replication of fig.2 from the paper: train Actor Uncertainty Model with detrministic reward.
+Training example of Actor Uncertainty Model with detrministic reward.

 * EPOCH - number of epochs
 * REWARD - integer representing expected reward (here it is deterministic)